|

 to answer, to ask, or to comment upon certain peculiar kinds of questions.

-As we saw previously, the problems are often
+As we saw previously, the problems of philosophy are often

 relegated to the main divisions of philosophy: Epistemology, Metaphysics, and